beatricecst/tp/docs/UserGuide.md

 * You can enter more than one keyword, separated by a space, and all the stalls containing any of the keywords will be listed!
 </div>
 -----

-### 4.5 Item Management <a id="item-management"></a>
+## 4.5 Item Management <a id="45-item-management"></a>
-These features allow you to manage information about the items in FoodNotes.
+This feature allows you to manage information about the items in **FoodNotes**.
 You can record and perform the following actions:
 - Viewing an item: `view-item`
 - Adding an item: `add-item`
 - Deleting an item: `delete-item`